 In 1992, Municipal Mutual Insurance (MMI), one of our insurers at the time, stopped accepting new business.
-MMI and its policy holders, including local authorities, have organised how the company can be closed if necessary.
-How much MMI owes cannot be worked out until all current and future claims have been settled.
+MMI and its policy holders, including local authorities, as members of the mutual have organised how the company can be closed if necessary.
+How much MMI owes to insureds cannot be worked out until all current and future claims have been settled.
 MMI may not have enough money to pay its debts in the future.
-If that is the case, MMI can claim back from its major policy holders, including the Council, part of the claims paid from 1 October 1993.
-The balance of un-provided claims MMI could ask for as at 31 March 2020 is £447k (31 March 2019 £447k).
+If that is the case, MMI can claim back from its major policy holders as members of the mutual, including the Council, part of the claims paid from 1

+October 1993.
+The balance of un-provided claims MMI could ask for as at 31 March 2020 is $\pm 0.447m$ (31 March 2019 $\pm 0.447m$ ).